welaika/welaika-suspenders/README.md

 ## Installation

+First ensure you have PostgreSQL, npm and yarn.

+    $ brew install postgresql
+    $ brew install node
+    $ npm install npm@latest -g # To update npm if you have already installed it
+    $ brew install yarn

-First install the suspenders gem:
+then install the suspenders gem:

     gem install welaika-suspenders